nexxeln/wordle-solver/README.md

 ## Overview

 This is yet another wordle solver.
-It is built with the official word list of the official [wordle](https://www.nytimes.com/games/wordle/index.html) website, but it should also work with most wordle websites.
+It is built with the word list of the official [wordle](https://www.nytimes.com/games/wordle/index.html) website, but it should also work with most wordle websites.
 The algorithm is quite efficient, but it is not perfect.
-On playing 50 games of wordle using the solver, the average number of tries it too to guess the word is **3.86**.
+On playing 50 games of wordle using the solver, the average number of tries it took to guess the word is **3.86**.

 ## Prerequisites